kailashbp/bash_lookup/README.md

 Useful bash cheatsheet

+Look up explainshell.com to get more information on specific commands, and command switches

 # Basics

 * drag and drop file into Shell - will give you the directory of the file